alexanderStefanovS/ui-course-project/README.md

-Projct for the UI course in FMI.
+Project for the UI course in FMI.